-Hasbro makes takeover offer for rival Mattel: report
+Mattel shares soar on report of Hasbro takeover offer

 U.S. toymaker Hasbro Inc has made a takeover approach for rival Mattel Inc, the Wall Street Journal reported on Friday, citing people familiar with the matter.

-Hasbro's approach was made recently, the WSJ said, citing one person.
-The terms of a potential deal could not be learned, the newspaper said.
+The approach was made recently, the WSJ said, citing one person.
+The terms of a potential deal could not be learned, the newspaper added, cautioning there could be no deal.

-Hasbro, the maker of Disney Princess dolls and Star Wars action figures, declined to comment on the report.
-Mattel was not immediately available for comment.

-Mattel, the maker of Barbie and Hot Wheels, has been struggling to boost sales.
-Last month the company suspended its dividend and warned it would miss forecasts for revenue this year.

-Both toymakers have been struggling with waning demand and the recent bankruptcy of Toys'R'Us, a major outlet for toy sales.

-Mattel's shares jumped 20 per cent in after hours trading, while Hasbro rose 2.2 per cent.

-The two companies had a combined market capitalization of about $16-billion as of Friday's close.
+The two companies, which had a combined market value of about $16-billion as of Friday's close, said they do not comment on rumors or speculation.

+Shares of Mattel, the maker of Barbie and Hot Wheels, jumped about 24 per cent in after-hours trading.
+Hasbro, which makes Disney Princess Dolls and Nerf guns, rose about 3.3 per cent.

+Mattel's shares have slumped 47 per cent this year, valuing the company at about $4.8-billion.
+Hasbro has a value of about $11-billion after a near 18 per cent increase in its stock price in 2017.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.